 Opening hours: Mon - Fri: 9am - 5pm (closed on Sat & Sun)

 Copley Square is the place to mingle and people-watch in Boston.
 This public square sits in the heart of the city’s Back Bay neighborhood.
 On one end sits the main branch of the Boston Public Library, at the other is the stunning Trinity Church, and towering above is the John Hancock Tower.
 Copley Square is surrounded by great shopping and restaurant options.
 It’s a great spot to get some takeout and sit on the benches around the fountain to rest your feet.

-Copley Square to Downtown Boston Freedom Trail Walking Tour
+Guided Walking Tour of Copley Square to Downtown Boston Freedom Trail